Exact sparse reconstruction form Vandermonde matrices: Main Contribution

 \subsection{Case \uppercase\expandafter{\romannumeral1}}

-In this subsection, we consider a more general sense, i.e., we assume that the matrix $A$ is an arbitrary underdetermined matrix and $\|\breve{x}\|_0<\frac{spark(A)}{2}$ is the solution of $l_0$-minimization.
+In this subsection, we consider a more general sense, i.e., the matrix $A$ is an arbitrary underdetermined matrix and $\|\breve{x}\|_0<\frac{spark(A)}{2}$ is the solution of $l_0$-minimization.
 The following theorem presents us such a $p$ for this situation. \begin{theorem} Given an underdetermined matrix $A\in \mathbb{R}^{m \times n}$ with $m \leq n$, and $\breve{x}$ is the solution of the following $l_0$-minimization,

 If $\|\breve{x}\|_0=k< \frac{spark(A)}{2}$, then we have that

 for any nonzero vector $h\in N(A)$ and $0<p<p(A)$, where the matrix function $p^*(A)$ is defined by (\ref{Function}). \end{theorem} \begin{proof} For a underdetermined matrix $A\in \mathbb{R}^{m \times n}$ with $m \leq n$, $\breve{x}$ is the solution of the $l_0$-minimization and $\|\breve{x}\|_0=k<\frac{spark(A)}{2}$.